defenseunicorns/uds-core/src/pepr/operator/README.md

 ## UDS Operator

 The UDS Operator manages the lifecycle of UDS Package CRs and their corresponding resources (e.g. NetworkPolicies, Istio VirtualServices, etc.).
-The operator uses [Pepr](https://pepr.dev) to bind the watch operations to the enque and reconciler.
+The operator uses [Pepr](https://pepr.dev) to bind the watch operations to the enqueue and reconciler.
 The operator is responsible for:

 - enabling Istio sidecar injection in namespaces where the CR is deployed
 - establishing default-deny ingress/egress network policies